 There is also a museum in the hostel’s basement focusing on the most brutal aspect of incarceration – solitary confinement.
 After reading the panels, you can walk into the only eerie-feeling part of the hostel.
 There’s no natural lighting downstairs, but with a flashlight you can still see prisoners’ inscriptions on the wall.
 There are several drawings, and roman numerals tracking each day, all serving as reminders of the hostel’s tumultuous past.

-Fortunately, any negative vibes from the museum are gone once you make it back upstairs.
+Fortunately, any negative associations from the museum are gone once you make it back upstairs.
 On the main level, there are art displays, loads of people, and nothing but positive energy.

 In addition to twenty cells, the hostel also has two dorm rooms, a large common area, and communal kitchen on the top floor.
 I didn’t hang out in the common area upstairs because I didn’t notice it until my guided hostel tour.
 I wish I had though – the floor cushions and pitted design looked like a cozy place to hang out during my rainy days in Ljubljana.